 The Best Mascara for Sensitive Eyes

-- I chose this mascara because it has given me no eye irritation whatsoever.
+- I chose La Roche-Posay Respectissime Waterproof Mascara for Sensitive Eyes because it has given me no eye irritation whatsoever.
 Lashes have a moist, glossy look and won't clump.

 - No flaking.
 Mascara that flakes often gets into the corners of the eyes and aggravates ocular tissue.
 This used to be a big problem for me because I also wear contacts.
 And I would tend to get tiny clumps of mascara sitting behind the lens as well.
 Not a problem with this formula!

 - Three-dimensional coverage for thick lashes using a perfectly sized applicator.